 - 36-48 hours of community service.

-Note that defendants under 18 years old would be prosecuted in juvenile court and face delinquency adjudications instead of criminal convictions.
+If you are under 18, you would be prosecuted in juvenile court and face delinquency adjudications instead of criminal convictions.

 4. Are there related offenses?